All Episodes

 In a moment or two, I'll dig out my notes here and we'll read it.

-But yet, why don't they tell people Well, they can't.
+But yet, why don't they tell people, well, they can't.

 After all, the big drug companies make too many billions.

-Are you familiar with Dr. Duesberg?
+You familiar with Dr. Duisberg?

 No, I am not.